Heliocare Sun Protection Pills: What the Dermatologists Think

 Sunsafe RX and Heliocare both rely on PLE formulas, but Sunsafe RX has several additional ingredients—vitamins A, C, and E, zinc, omega-3 fatty acids, and green tea extract—that claim to offer additional benefits for general skin care.
 These extra ingredients, according to the manufacturer, help bolster the skin’s ability to stave off damage.

 Does Heliocare actually work?

-	The abilities of the antitumor protein cited by Dr. Elias are promising.
+The abilities of the antitumor protein cited by Elias are promising.
 One study showed that it helped mitigate some of the damaging effects of UV rays in mice.
-The same study indicated P. leucotomos simultaneously helped increase potency of the p53 protein.
+The same study indicated that P. leucotomos simultaneously helped increase potency of the p53 protein.

 A clinical study published in The Journal of Clinical and Aesthetic Dermatology found that taking 240 mg of P. leucotomos twice daily for 60 days safely and effectively reduced the damaging effects of ultraviolet radiation.
 In another study, researchers who compiled over 40 years of research found P. leucotomos was safe for long-term use and had no reported serious side effects.

 According to Beverly Hills-based dermatologist Dr. Tsippora Shainhouse, Heliocare may prevent skin cancer and photoaging by keeping the skin from burning.
 This makes it a good choice for people with lighter skin tones and sun-sensitive skin.

 “Heliocare acts as an ‘oral sunscreen’ and can suppress sunburn and make it take longer to tan, letting you safely stay out in the sun for longer,” she says.
 “It helps prevent both UVA and UVB-induced skin cell toxicity and direct DNA damage, and helps prevent the UV-induced free radical formation and subsequent DNA damage and collagen destruction.”